-People are much more likely to want to work with you if they like you.
+People are much more likely to want to work with you if they like and trust you.
 As I wrote in my post How to Land an Interior Design Sale in 5 Steps, winning any potential client’s trust and respect requires connecting with them personally.
 The designers who can easily chat with potential clients and find common interests, likes, and dislikes are typically the ones who will win lasting business relationships.
 That’s much easier to do in a casual meet-and-greet than it is in a consultation.

 Now, in Defense of Consultations

-In fact, consultations can make a good revenue stream on their own.
+In fact, Consultations can make a good revenue stream on their own.
 They can help diversify your income and quickly inject some cash into your business, such as when you have a few weeks of slow time in between projects.